 This is a private event.

 Kristin Gilger and Julia Wallace join Judy Woodruff, anchor and managing editor of PBS NewsHour, and Wanda Lloyd, former editor of the Montgomery Advertiser, to discuss the challenges women have faced to rise to leadership positions in news organizations.
 They also offer advice for young women today.
+Learn more about the event and RSVP here: 'There's No Crying in Newsrooms'

 Kristin Gilger and Julia Wallace what it takes for women to be successful today in media, based on their findings.
 Moderated by Kathy Best, director of the University of Maryland Howard Center.